shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ## 2. Display the grid

 Grid is ready to show all the salesmen from the database.
-And we just need to render grid itself using a controller.
+And we just need to render the grid itself using a controller.

 ### 2.1 Create a new controller & action
-We need to inject (pass through constructor) `SalesmanGridFactory` created earlier and pass grid view to the template.
+We must inject (pass through the constructor) `SalesmanGridFactory` created earlier and pass the grid view to the template.
 ```php
 namespace App\Controller\Admin;